Oak Street Health is now a part of CVS Health. Read the announcement.

 Medicare Advantage plans, also known as Medicare Part C or MA plans, are Medicare plans provided by private insurance companies that are contractually Medicare-approved.
 Medicare Part C is considered a supplementary Medicare plan as it consists of the standard Medicare Part A (hospital insurance) and Medicare Part B coverage, in addition to other benefits including vision, hearing, and Medicare Part D.

-Because MA plans include standard Medicare coverage, a Medicare Advantage plan would cover a medically-necessary insulin pump under Medicare Part B.
+Because MA plans include standard Medicare coverage, a Medicare Advantage plan would cover a medically-necessary insulin pump under Medicare Part B. However, to ensure costs, be sure to contact your private insurance company for more details on your healthcare coverage and benefits.

 How to Pay for Insulin